tsgates/arch-wiki-markdown/wiki/IBM_ThinkPad_T43p.md

 The installation
 ----------------

-Well the basic installation can be found in the Beginner's Guide.
+Well the basic installation can be found in the Beginners' guide.
 However, there was done a lot of customization to suit my need and here I will try to list them.